 Here are a few guidelines to follow to prepare for the event:

-- The World Organization of the Scout Movement (WOSM) is making exciting, new changes for JOTI, so be sure to visit scout.org/jotajoti to learn all about the latest news for JOTI.
+- The World Organization of the Scout Movement (WOSM) is making exciting, new changes for JOTI, so be sure to visit jotajoti.info to learn all about the latest news for JOTI.

 - Decide where you will participate in JOTI.
 You can set up a computer (or multiple computers) where your unit meets, your local council may have a conference room for you to use, or you can participate from your living room!
 Another good idea is to integrate events around JOTI to maximize attendance.
 For example, you can set up JOTI where a JOTA station will be or plan JOTI during a camporee.